-Heatco ensures INNOVATION, QUALITY, RELIABILITY in all of our products.
+Heatco ensures INNOVATION, QUALITY, and RELIABILITY in all of our products.

 The HD Series, Style CX, RX, ZX furnace modules are also ETL and UL Recognized Components.
 These modules incorporate an airside sheet metal wrapper that defines the air tunnel dimensions.
 This style furnace minimizes the amount of testing by the Certifying Agency for airside performance, however further testing is required to demonstrate proper construction in the final product configuration.